Eveline Kotai // Invisible Threads: Book Launch and Exhibition

 Curated by: Dunja Rmandić, Associate Curator 21st Century Arts

 Over the past 15 years, Eveline Kotai’s interest in material dissolution and regeneration has culminated in the practice and process of cutting up and reworking her own paintings into new works.
 Her unique technique of reconfiguring pre-existing works into new compositions via invisible thread, and onto new surfaces, echoes a world in perpetual motion, transition and continuation.
 Like a computer program trying to repair itself or a human mind trying to get to know itself, new paths are found, new solutions forged.
-This method provides Kotai with, not only a never-ending source of new beginnings, but also an important meditative practice, a kind of breathing pattern, through the action of cutting and stitching her canvasses anew.
-The exhibition will include new and recent work with the variety of media including canvas reconstructions, carpets, cross-stitch compositions and paintings.
+This method provides Kotai with, not only a never-ending source of new beginnings, but also an important meditative practice, a kind of breathing pattern, through which the action of cutting and stitching echo the rhythmic sequences of life.